DrMarkusVoss/pumla/README.md

     pip install .

 After that you should be able to call `pumla <cmd>` at any place, e.g. `pumla init` or `pumla update`.

+#### Install an official release
+The following instructions work only for release equal to or newer than 0.8.3.
+For installation of older releases, please read the installation instructions in the README.md of the downloaded archive.

+To get a release, do the following:

+- go to the Release page, choose a release version and download the corresponding Source Code archive (.zip or .tar.gz).
+- extract the archive
+- change to the unpacked pumla folder, e.g. `cd pumla-0.8.3`
+- install pumla with: `pip install .`

 ### Working with the examples
 In order to play around with the examples, you need to initialise the examples repository